cromatikap/pocketsub/README.md

 - pocketpass.io - Home page
 - pocketpass.io/\<owner address\> - Shop page
-- pocketpass.io/check-in - Check-in page (qrcode reader), available if logged in, redirect to Home page `/`
+- pocketpass.io/check-in - Check-in page (qrcode reader), redirect to Home page `/` if not logged in
-- pocketpass.io/identity - Displays customer address into qrcode (for qrcode reader demo)
+- pocketpass.io/identity - Displays customer address into qrcode (for qrcode reader demo), redirect to Home page `/` if not logged in

 ## Visual draft